mdoodykx/kx-vscode/README.md

 ### Rename Symbol

-- **Rename Symbol** - Supports renaming symbols in text editor.
+- **Rename Symbol** - Supports renaming symbols in the text editor.
 Right-click and select **Rename Symbol** on any identifier to rename it.

 ![Rename](https://github.com/KxSystems/kx-vscode/blob/main/img/rename.png?raw=true)

 ## Execute code

 Leaning on VS Code's extensive integrations with SCMs, all code is typically stored and loaded into a VS Code workspace.
-From there, the kdb VS Code extension allows you execute code against both kdb processes, and **kdb Insights Enterprise** endpoints.
+From there, the **kdb VS Code extension** allows you execute code against both kdb processes, and **kdb Insights Enterprise** endpoints.

 ### kdb process executing q and Python code

-For any file with a `.q` or `.py` extension there are additional options available from the right-click menu for executing code:
+For any file with a **.q** or **.py** extension there are additional options available from the right-click menu for executing code:

-- **Execute entire file** - Takes the current file and executes it against the active connection Results are displayed in the [output window](#view-results).
-Returned data is displayed in the [kdb results window](#view-results).
+- **Execute entire file** - Takes the current file and executes it against the active connection.
+Results are displayed in the [Output window](#view-results).
+Returned data is displayed in the [KDB Results window](#view-results).

 - **Execute current selection** -   Takes the current selection (or current line if nothing is selected) and executes it against the active connection.
-Results are displayed in the [output window and/or the kdb results window](#view-results).
+Results are displayed in the [Output window and/or the KDB Results window](#view-results).

 - **Run q file in new q instance** - If q is installed and executable from the terminal you can execute an entire q script on a newly launched q instance.
 Executing a file on a new instance is done in the terminal, and allows interrogation of the active q process from the terminal window.

 ### Insights query execution

 **kdb Insights Enterprise** offers enhanced connectivity and enterprise level API endpoints, providing additional means to query data and interact with **kdb Insights Enterprise** that are not available with standard kdb processes.
-You must have an instance of **kdb Insights Enterprise** running, and have created a [connection](#connections) within the kdb VS Code extension.
+You must have an instance of **kdb Insights Enterprise** running, and have created a [connection](#connections) within the **kdb VS Code extension**.

 Similarly, you can execute arbitrary code against **kdb Insights Enterprise**.
 The code is executed on a user-specific scratchpad process within the **kdb Insights Enterprise deploy**.
 The scratchpad is instantiated upon the first request to execute code when connected to a **kdb Insights Enterprise** connection.
 It remains active until timed out or until you log out.

-#### Data sources
+## Data sources

-KX data source files allow you to build a query within VS Code, associate it with a connection and run it against the [kdb Insights Enterprise API endpoints](https://code.kx.com/insights/api/index.html).
+KX data source files allow you to build queries within VS Code, associate them with a connection and run them against the [kdb Insights Enterprise API endpoints](https://code.kx.com/insights/api/index.html).
 These are workspace specific files that have the following features:

 - Listed in the **DATASOURCES** view in the primary sidebar
 - Can be associated with a connection